davebraze/OtoP-2/readme.md

 To clean it, type: make -f Makefile clean.
 It will clear the exe file

 ## Run
-To run it, put the exe file, para.txt parameter file, phon.txt, and trainexp_full.txt into the same directory
+To run it, put the exe file (OtoP), parameter file (para.txt), phoneme dictionary (phon.txt), and training examples (trainexp_full.txt) into the same directory

 para.txt has the following format: